neverfap-deluxe/nfd-api/ARTICLES.md

 - Killing the complexity monster.
 - It's hard to struggle with what you understand
 - Creating healthy NeverFap expectations
-- Practice: What makes something easy?
+-  What makes something easy?

 __Created/Done__